cqrs/connector-demo/README.md

 }
 ```

-and sinks them into the followg:
+and sinks them into the following:

 - neo4j
 - postgres